scality/metalk8s/docs/installation/setup.rst

 Network
 ^^^^^^^
-Each machine must be a member of both the control-plane and workload-plane networks, as described in :ref:`installation-intro-networks`.
+Each machine must be a member of both the control plane and workload plane networks, as described in :ref:`installation-intro-networks`.
 However, these networks can overlap, and nodes need not have distinct IPs for each plane.